JulianFriedl/challenge-bot/README.md

 ## Commands

 The following commands are available for the bot:
+- `!help`: Displays every command and how to use it.
 - `!strava_auth`: Sends a link to the Strava authorization page, where you can grant permission for the bot to access your data.
 And exchanges the authorization code for an access token and stores it for future requests.
-You need to provide the authorization code that you received after granting permission.
-- `!strava_code <code>`: Exchanges the authorization code for an access token and stores it for future requests.
-You need to provide the authorization code that you received after granting permission.
 - `!week <Nr>:` This command requires a calendar week number as a parameter.
 When invoked, the bot performs several actions to provide data for the specified week:
     1. The bot checks if there are any registered athletes.
 If not, it notifies the user that there are no authenticated athletes and they should use the !strava_auth command.
     2. The bot validates if the requested week is not in the future.
 If the week is invalid, it returns an error.